 Primarily, I study the kinship networks that weave elites together.
 My research tracks the capture and circulation of resources through upper-class populations over time, with a particular focus on gender/sexuality, whiteness, wealth, and the United States.

 Combining an array of qualitative and quantitative archival data, I have built the first-ever full kinship network of an upper class in a U.S. city, covering all elites in Dallas for its first 125 years (n = 20,342).
-I use the Dallas data to tackle classic topics in stratification, economic sociology, and the social science of elites.
-My first paper using the Dallas data, “The Family Web,” recently co-won the 2025 Socio-Economic Review Best Paper Prize.
+I am currently building a second dataset covering all the millionaires and politicians in the United States during its first Gilded Age, along with all their mutual kin.